 The price for installing PVC windows is the same as installing other windows, but prices vary depending on how difficult it is to install the windows.
 For example, the size of the window and where it needs to be installed can affect the price.
 The average price of installation is included in the price charts we provided above.
 As you can see, depending on whether you opt for double- or triple-glazed windows, costs for a typical PVC window replacement on a bungalow can cost anywhere between $9,600 and $14,500.
 The labour portion for the installation can vary from $150 to $625 per window.

 Do you have a windows and doors project?

 - Resistant to cold, heat and ultraviolet rays

-- Great quality/price ratio
+- The great quality/price ratio

 - The most affordable type of window